oat-sa/taohub-articles/forge/Rest.md

     curl_close($process);

-If your request is successful you will receive the URI of the newly created resource.
+If your request is successful, you will receive the URI of the newly created resource.